rqlite/rqlite.io/content/en/docs/API/Client Libraries/_index.md

 There are client libraries available for a variety of programming languages, including Python, Go, and Javascript, on the [rqlite GitHub page](https://github.com/rqlite).
 Many of these libraries are contributions from the community so be sure to do your own evaluation.

 ### Go
-- https://github.com/rqlite/rqlite-go-http - "thin" client, which provide access to rqlite's HTTP interface with minimal abstraction.
+- https://github.com/rqlite/rqlite-go-http - "thin" client, which provides access to rqlite's HTTP interface with minimal abstraction.
 - https://github.com/rqlite/gorqlite
 - https://github.com/goki/rqlite (a [GORM](https://gorm.io/) driver)